book-r/iOS-BookR/README.md

 ###### Bookr a social platform for peer reviewed text books.

 #### [Book-R API](https://lambda-bookr.herokuapp.com/api/)
 	- this app runs using the Book-R API
+	- You can log in with username: Hector42 , password: 4242
+	- You can also sign up.
+	- Post and view Revies
+	- Bookmark your Favorite Books
+	- sing out so peers wont see your Bookmarked books.

 ###### Sign In or Sign Up with Book-R API